bioperl/bioperl.github.io/howtos/Beginners.md

 If you're a molecular biologist it's likely that you're interested in gene and protein sequences, and you study them in some way on a regular basis.
 Perhaps you'd like to try your hand at automating some of these tasks, or you're just curious about learning more about the programming side of bioinformatics.
 In this HOWTO you'll see discussions of some of the common uses of Bioperl, like sequence analysis with [BLAST] and retrieving sequences from public databases.
 You'll also see how to write Bioperl scripts that chain these tasks together, that's how you'll be able to do really powerful things with Bioperl.

-You will also see some discussions of software concepts; this can't be avoided.
+You will also see some discussions of software concepts, this can't be avoided.
 The more you understand about programming the better but all efforts will be made to not introduce too much unfamiliar material.
 However, there will be an introduction to modularity, or objects.
 This is one of the aspects of the Bioperl package that you'll have to come to grips with as you attempt more complex tasks with your scripts.

 One of the challenging aspects of learning a new skill is learning the jargon, and programming certainly has its share of interesting terms and buzz phrases.
 Be patient - remember that the programmers learning biology have had just as tough a task (if not worse - just ask them!).

-Note: This HOWTO does not discuss a very nice module that's designed for beginners, .
+Note: This HOWTO does not discuss a very nice module that's designed for beginners, [Bio::Perl](http://search.cpan.org/search?query= Bio::Perl).
 The reason is that though this is an excellent introductory tool, it is not object-oriented and can't be extended.
 What we're attempting here is to introduce the core of Bioperl and show you ways to expand your new-found skills.

 ### Installing Bioperl

-Start at [Installing Bioperl].
+Start at [Installing Bioperl](/INSTALL.html).
 Many of the letters to the bioperl-l mailing list concern problems with installation, and there is a set of concerns that come up repeatedly:

 - On Windows, messages like: `Error: Failed to download URL http://bioperl.org/DIST/GD.ppd`, or `<some module> Not found`.
 The explanation is that Bioperl does not supply every accessory module that's necessary to run all of Bioperl.
 You'll need to search other repositories to install all of these accessory modules.
-See the [Installing_Bioperl_on_Windows] file for more information.
+See the [INSTALL.WIN](/INSTALL.WIN.html) file for more information.

 - On Unix, messages like `Can't locate <some module>.pm in @INC...`.
 This means that Perl could not find a particular module and the explanation usually is that this module is not installed.
-See the [Installing_Bioperl_for_Unix] file for details.

 - Seeing messages like `Tests Failed`.
 If you see an error during installation consider whether this problem is going to affect your use of Bioperl.
 There are roughly 1000 modules in Bioperl, and ten times that many tests are run during the installation.
 If there's a complaint about GD it's only relevant if you want to use the modules, if you see an error about some XML parser it's only going to affect you if you're reading XML files.
-Yes, you could try and make each and every test pass, but that may be a lot of work, with much of it fixing modules that aren't in BioPerl itself.

 ### Getting Assistance

 You may run into problems installing Bioperl or writing scripts using Bioperl.
 If you need assistance the way to get it is to mail bioperl-l@bioperl.org.
-There are a good number of helpful people who regularly read this list but if you want their advice it's best to give sufficient detail.
+There are many helpful people who regularly read this list but if you want their advice it's best to give sufficient detail.

 Please include: